Thanks for stopping by. You are currently logged in as a Guest

 For example, let's say the first lead is a small club and you don't hold any clubs in your hand.
 But you do have a low heart that will never take a trick.
-While you could use a trump here, playing the heart will give you a chance to rid your hand of a loser while simultaneously giving your partner the opportunity to play - and possibly win the trick.
+While you could use a trump here, playing the heart will give you a chance to rid your hand of a loser while simultaneously allowing your partner the opportunity to play - and possibly win the trick.
 It's well worth the risk.

 The dealer sits in the North position and has turned up the ace of hearts.
 East passes and South orders their partner to pick up the ace.
 Their partner(N) then discards the 9 of clubs.

 East leads the king of spades.
 The maker(S), knowing that they need some help in making their point, throws off the 10 of clubs.
 West seat follows suit and North makes good use of their ace to trump the trick.